pawamoy/website/docs/posts/documentation-in-your-shell-scripts-using-shellman.md

 ---
 template: post.html
-title: "Documentation in your shell scripts using shellman"
+title: Documentation in your shell scripts using shellman
 date: 2016-12-07
 authors:
   - Timothée Mazzucotelli
 tags: shell doc documentation man page markdown text auto help script library shellman
 ---

 When I write a script, I like to have a `-h, --help` option to help me remember what it does and how it works.
 But I was never delighted to write this help text.
 Besides, when your script's options change, you have to update the help text.

 I also always liked man pages, their search feature and their ability to scroll up and down and not leave any output in the console.
 But maintaining a man page is even more tedious than maintaining a help text.

 This is why I thought of using documentation in shell scripts.
-So I wrote [shellman][].
+So I wrote [shellman].

 <!--more-->